-We’re pretty sure we could invent a stuffed pepper to fit our every mood—after all, they’re endlessly customizable with different combinations of meat, grains, veggies, and spices.
-For this twist on the Italian classic, we stir peppery Cajun spices into a deeply savory filling of pork sausage, jasmine rice, celery, and chicken stock.
-Once stuffed, the peppers receive a sprinkle of melty pepper jack and a drizzle of hot sauce crema.
+We’re pretty sure we could invent a stuffed pepper to fit our every mood—after all, they’re endlessly customizable with a range of meat, grains, veggies, and spices.
+For this twist on the Italian classic, we stir peppery Cajun spices into a deeply savory filling of pork sausage, celery, scallion, and jasmine rice.
+Once stuffed, the peppers are dressed with a sprinkle of melty pepper jack and a drizzle of hot sauce crema.
 One bite’s sure to put a little PEP in your step.

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.